We know that homes are already time-consuming to maintain, but it’s absolutely crucial that you change your air filters regularly.

 Finally, HEPA filters are the high-end spectrum of air filters — MERV 17 to 20, filtering up to 99.9 percent of all particles (5).
 They can be costly but only need to be replaced every six months to a year.
 Some pleated models can even last up to two years (6).

 Screens also come in various thicknesses, typically from one to five inches.
 The thicker the material, the more dirt it can hold, and the more durable it is.

 |1 inch||Up to three months|

 In the following circumstances, you might want to replace the screen more regularly:

-- Allergy and asthma: If anyone in the family suffers from these conditions, it’s best to change it every month or up to six weeks.
+- Allergy and asthma: If anyone in the family suffers from these conditions, it’s best to change it every 4-6 weeks.

 - Pets: Dogs and cats emit strong smells and shed hair between seasons.
 If you own one pet, replacing your filter every two months should be enough.
 But when several pets live inside a home, changing the air filter monthly is recommended.

 - Children: Babies and toddlers are sensitive to air quality.
 So switch out your air filter at least every two to three months to ensure they breathe clean air.